-Last week, financial data from privately-owned SoundCloud painted a clear portrait of a company with a long history of hemorrhaging money.
+Early last year, financial data from privately-owned SoundCloud painted a clear portrait of a company with a long history of hemorrhaging money.
 In 2014, SoundCloud spent $64 million to generate just shy of $20 million in revenue, and the company reported combined losses of $70 million between 2013 and 2014.
-Despite raising $77 million in 2015 and another $70 million in debt-based funding in 2017 — and boasting a growing monthly user base of over 175 million people, the company claims further financial infusions will be “required” this year to maintain solvency.
+Despite raising $77 million in 2015 and another $70 million in debt-based funding in 2017 — and boasting a growing monthly user base of over 175 million people — the company still requires further cash infusions to remain solvent.

 SoundCloud has carved itself a unique niche in 21st century music.

 SoundCloud fills a void no other streaming service can account for, a fact that becomes most evident when we take a look at the platform’s massive digital library.
-The company currently hosts approximately 110 million audio tracks, almost four times the 30 million or so songs available on popular streaming services like Spotify and Apple Music.
+The company currently hosts over 110 million audio tracks, almost four times the 30 million or so songs available on popular streaming services like Spotify and Apple Music.
 A large percentage of that music simply isn’t available elsewhere.

 Some of that has to do with copyright infringement issues — a lot of SoundCloud music uses unlicensed samples — but it also has to do with the difficulties of getting played on Apple Music and Spotify, which typically means paying fees to publishing companies like TuneCore.
 Beyond that barrier, uploads to Spotify and others are usually not immediate, often requiring a waiting period before tracks are streamable.

 But it’s not just independent artists and their pocketbooks that would feel the weight of a SoundCloud collapse.
 For the industry at large, the loss of SoundCloud would mean, at the very least, the death of a major publicity tool.
 Publishers, labels, PR companies, and even music blogs often use the service to host tracks for embedded playback, or to pitch new songs to festivals, music critics, and others.
 Our own weekly list of the best new songs to stream frequently features songs published exclusively on SoundCloud.

 SoundCloud has fielded offers from various tech companies over the years; Twitter at one point considering purchasing the company for $2 billion.
 That deal never happened, but it does give us some idea of SoundCloud’s place in the market.

-Major labels have already taken small stakes in SoundCloud as part of underlying copyright licensing deals that the company inked in an attempt to reach a broader — and more lucrative — user base.
+Major labels have taken small stakes in SoundCloud as part of underlying copyright licensing deals that the company inked in an attempt to reach a broader — and more lucrative — user base.
 That said, labels likely invested in the company in hopes of profiting off a future buyout, rather than to buy it themselves.

 It’s possible that the sale of SoundCloud could look something akin to Apple’s purchase of Beats Music.